listguy/pre-course-2021-final-boilerplate/README.md

 ## Features

 - Add tasks with text, creation date, due date, and priority.
-- The tasks list is dynamic - items are editable, and can be removed.
+- The tasks list is dynamic - items are editable, and can be removed
 - Your list is safe! the items are stored as **JSON** at jsonbin.io, and can be accessed anywhere, fully persistent!
-- Sort your items by priority, creation date, or due date - ascending or descending.
+- Sort your items by priority, creation date, or due date - ascending or descending
-- Dark mode for the comfort of your eyes available, should be detected automatically based on system option.
+- Dark mode for the comfort of your eyes available, should be detected automatically based on system option
 - Spinner on Ajax loadings
+- Mobile friendly

 ## Resources